daniellekurtin/miFC-dFC-PET-4-OUD/README.md

 # Multimodal differences in brain function between controls and people with Opiate Use Disorder. #
 This study investigates whether there are generalisable differences in connectivity among reward, attention, and cognitive networks in methadone-dependent (MD) people with Opioid Use Disorder (OUD) and healthy controls.
 We assessed the generalisability of between-group differences through analysis of two tasks - a Cue Reactivity task, with drug-related stimuli, and the Monetary Incentive Delay (MID) task, which has non-drug rewards.
 This work is a part of the Neural Correlates of Reward and Emotion (NCORE) study: https://www.imperial.ac.uk/brain-sciences/research/psychiatry/ncore/

+Please reach out to danielle.kurtin18@imperial.ac.uk for any questions or feedback about this project.

 ## Repository contents ##
 The code in this repository is to make the figures in the paper and run the following analysis:
 <ol>